 The South African Pinotage Producers Association’s annual Perold Absa Cape Blend Competition is geared towards establishing benchmarks of international quality in respect of red blends comprising between 30% and 70% Pinotage.
 The event takes place in September/October each year.
 For more info click here.

 The South African Pinotage Producers Association’s Pinotage Rosé Competition was introduced to benchmark and award exceptional wines over and above the single-varietal Pinotages and Cape Blends for which South Africa is famous.
 The event takes place in October each year.
 For more info click here.

-For a 5 Star rating in the annual Platter’s guide by Diners Club International published in November, all of the wines scored 4½ and 5 Stars in the primary assessment by individual critics (sighted tastings, labels in sight) are included in a second round of tastings conducted blind (without sight of the label) by small panels including experienced palates over and above the team responsible for most of the ratings in the guide.
+For a 5 Star rating (95/100 or higher) in the Platter’s guide by Diners Club International published in November, the wines scored 4½ and 5 Stars in the primary assessment by individual critics (labels in sight) are included in a second round of tastings (without sight of the label) by panels of critics.
+‘Highly Recommended’ wines in the guide are those scored 94/100 in the panel tastings.
 For more info click here.

 The aim of the Rosé Rocks competition in October/November is to recognize excellence in rosé winemaking and to promote the South African Rosé category.
 All SA Rosé wines are eligible, from dry to sweet, sparkling and still, with the judges choosing the Top 10 still wines, the Top 3 Cap Classique sparkling wines and the overall winners in each of these categories.
 For more info click here.

 The Novare South African Terroir Wine Awards in July are the brainchild of wine writer and marketer Marius Labuschagne.
 The competition was created to promote the various types of terroir in the Cape.
 All entries must be certified as originating from a specific (single) vineyard, estate, ward or small district not divided into wards.
 For more info click here.